 Because HubSpot integrates with Zoom, the tool is especially helpful for anyone who is considering virtual open houses, webinars, or other remote events.

 Best of all, by using email workflows and sequences, it’s possible to automate much of the back-end communication, meaning that even if you’re a one-person enrollment or communications team, you can feel confident in your ability to pull off a virtual open house.

 Preparing Your School for the Future of Enrollment

-While a virtual open house will never fully replace the value that a prospective parent or student receives by actually visiting your school and seeing it in-person, embracing them and other virtual admissions events is a critical piece of hitting your enrollment goals in 2020 and beyond.
+While a virtual open house will never fully replace the value that a prospective parent or student receives by actually visiting your school and seeing it in person, embracing them and other virtual admissions events is a critical piece to hitting your enrollment goals in 2020 and beyond.

 Even after the pandemic has ended and things go back to “normal,” it’s likely that some parents or families may prefer a virtual event, having grown accustomed to them.
 Laying the groundwork now can help you meet that future demand and set your school apart from others in your area.